-- 3. Remove the two screws (M2x4) that secure the heat sink to the system board. - 4.
-Lift the fan and heat-sink assembly off the system board.
+- 3. Remove the screw (M2x4) that secures the heat sink to the system board. - 4.
+Lift the heat sink from the system board.

-Installing the fan and heat-sink assembly (Integrated GPU)
+Installing the heat sink (Integrated GPU)

 CAUTION: The information in this installation section is intended for authorized service technicians only.